ISG-ICS/cloudberry/noah/src/main/scala/edu/uci/ics/cloudberry/noah/kafka/README.md

 -kid
 an id to identify who is consuming the data eg.: "test1" -axs
- "server:port for AsterixDB requests"
+ "server:port" for AsterixDB requests
 ```

-You can replace the `TwitterFeedStreamDriver` to other Twitter Driver on the project, but make sure to also run the related Consumer and set related options
+You can replace the `TwitterFeedStreamDriver` to other Twitter Driver on the project, but make sure to also run the related Consumer